 - Sales volumes are assumed to decrease by 3.0% in comparison with the base scenario

 - Cybersecurity failure resulting in production delays or shutdowns

 - Introduction of new tariffs and duties

 - Business interruption, leading to lost production and restoration costs

 The scenarios are designed to be severe but plausible.
 They take full account of the potential actions available to mitigate the occurrence and impact of the risk, and the likely effectiveness of such action.
 The process makes certain assumptions about the normal level of capital recycling likely to occur and considers whether additional financing facilities will be required and available in each scenario.
 EVRAZ considers this assessment of its prospects based on stress-testing to be reasonable, given the risks and inherent uncertainties facing the business.

 The directors confirm that their assessment of the principal risks facing the Group is robust.
-Based upon this robust assessment and the stress-testing of Group prospects across several risk-related scenarios, the directors have a reasonable expectation that EVRAZ will be able to continue in operation and meet its liabilities as they fall due over the five-year period to December 2022.
+Based upon this robust assessment and the stress-testing of the Group’s prospects across several risk-related scenarios, the directors have a reasonable expectation that EVRAZ will be able to continue in operation and meet its liabilities as they fall due over the five-year period to December 2023.

 In making this statement, the directors have made the following key assumptions:

-- the continued availability of funding or refinancing, by way of capital markets, bank debt, and asset financing, of up to one-half of the current debt level in all the scenarios considered;
+- The continued availability of funding or refinancing, by way of capital markets, bank debt, and asset financing